ilyanefox/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn
 I'll have to learn how to use the Google Authentication provider for the login.
-I have never created a REST API, or connected Angular to back-end development, so I will have to learn how to do all of this.
+I have never used Angular with Spring Boot, so I will have to learn how to do all of this.

 ### Project Tracker